DavidSlr/portfolio/collections/_portfolio/2020-03-01-survey-tool.markdown

 ## Project Takeaways

 Web applications for professionals are often accepted to be complex and less user friendly.
-The common attempt to solve thia is to provide training for users.
+The common attempt to solve this is to provide training for users.
 However, a lot of complexity can be hidden or processes can be better guided by the interface which reduces the need for training.

 When client stakeholders don't have experience with projects that include a user experience component it is difficult for them to anticipate what UX design can do for the project.
-In this case it was obvious that a designer would help to create a more apealing interface.
+In this case it was obvious that a designer would help to create a more appealing interface.
 However, the stakeholders did not expect to change the workflow or interface beyond visual aspects like typography, colors etc. When they heard about the potential to increase satisfaction, reduce friction, reduce demand for support and training as well as reduce user mistakes they were motivated to adapt.